 Golf Balls

-There are 2 types of Golf balls:
+There are 2 different kinds of Golf balls.

 Golf Bags